Masterclasses are ideal for picking up interesting ideas for topics or activities to include in your own lessons.

 Off-the-shelf Primary Mathematics Masterclass all about sequences, including a very special sequence of rabbits.

-Explore ways of spotting patterns and finding rules for different sequences, discovering the mathematical notation and different approaches to the problem.
-Have a go at mathematically modelling a rabbit population to find out about the famous Fibonacci numbers and explore a few places where they crop up unexpectedly.
-If there's time, start to explore one of maths's greatest unsolved problems and try to find a pattern in the prime numbers.
+Explore ways of spotting patterns and finding rules for different numerical sequences.
+Have a go at modelling a rabbit population to find out about the famous Fibonacci numbers and explore a few places where they crop up unexpectedly.